 Brady Drums – This Australian company specializes in handcrafted made from Western Australian hardwoods such as Jarrah and Wandoo.
 Their claim to fame was the solid, one piece drum carved directly from the same tree.

 Noble and Cooley – Originally known for their masterfully engineered snare drums.
 Customized designs with maple shells.
-Very respected company in the industry.
+A very respected company in the industry.

 RocketShells – This manufacturer creates slick looking drums that sound terrific.
 Unique manufacturing process utilizing carbon fiber.

-Rogers Drums – Another legendary drum company.
-More popular in the 70’s, these drums have all but disappeared from the scene.
+Rogers Drums – Another legendary drum company that has been around for years.
+More popular in the 70’s, these drums have recently made a resurgence.